How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Numerical results

-We exploit the following two equivalences between test procedures: (1) Lemma \ref{VGK} shows that a bootstrap-based test using a covariance estimator based on unrestricted residuals does not depend on whether $y^{\ast }$ or $ y^{\maltese }$ is used as a bootstrap scheme.
-Therefore two procedures with codes $x$ and $x^{\prime }$ are equivalent in case $x_{2}=x_{2}^{\prime }=F$ and $x_{i}=x_{i}^{\prime }$ for $i=1,\ldots ,6$.
-(2) Changing the weights vector from HC0 to HC0R (or vice versa) in the construction of $\Xi $ does not change the test.
-Therefore, two procedures with codes $x$ and $x^{\prime }$ are equivalent in case $x_{4}=x_{4}^{\prime }=0$, and $ x_{i}=x_{i}^{\prime }$ for all $i\neq 5$.
-Procedures $x$ that are struck out by a slash, i.e., $\cancel{x}$, were eliminated based on the equivalence (1); procedures that are struck out by a backslash, i.e., $\bcancel{x}$, were eliminated based on the equivalence (2); and procedures that are crossed out, i.e., $\xcancel{x}$, were eliminated based on both equivalences.
+We exploit the following three reasons for equivalence between test procedures: (1) Lemma \ref{VGK} shows that a bootstrap-based test using a covariance matrix estimator based on unrestricted residuals does not depend on whether $y^{\ast }$ or $y^{\maltese }$ is used as a bootstrap scheme.
+Therefore, two procedures with codes $x$ and $x^{\prime }$ are equivalent in case $x_{2}=x_{2}^{\prime }=F$ and $x_{i}=x_{i}^{\prime }$ for $i=1,\ldots ,6 $.
+(2) Changing the weights vector from HC0 to HC0R (or vice versa) in the construction of $\Xi $ does not change the bootstrap-based test.
+Therefore, two procedures with codes $x$ and $x^{\prime }$ are equivalent in case $x_{4}=x_{4}^{\prime }=0$, and $x_{i}=x_{i}^{\prime }$ for all $i\neq 5$ .
+(3) Changing HC0 (HC0R) weights to HC1 (HC1R) weights in the definition of $T_{Het}$ ($\tilde{T}_{Het}$) also does not change the resulting bootstrap-based test, cf.~Remark \ref{rem:equiv}.
+Therefore, two procedures with codes $x$ and $x^{\prime }$ are equivalent in case $x_{1}\in \{0,1\}$, $ x_{1}^{\prime }\in \{0,1\}$, and $x_{i}=x_{i}^{\prime }$ for all $i=2,\ldots ,7$.
+Procedures $x$ that are struck out by a slash, i.e., $\cancel{x}$, were eliminated based on reason (1); procedures that are struck out by a backslash, i.e., $\bcancel{x}$, were eliminated based on reason (2); and procedures that are struck out by a horizontal line, i.e., , were eliminated based on reason (3).
+Note that a procedure can be struck out, e.g., based on reasons (1) and (2), and thus is then crossed out, i.e., is marked by $\xcancel{x}$, etc.

 Concerning the questions (i)-(iii) raised above, inspection of Tables \ref {tab:A}, \ref{tab:B}, and \ref{tab:C} now delivers the following answers:

 \begin{enumerate} \item There is no bootstrap-based test procedure that passes the worst-case check in all settings and for both significance levels.